Sherburn in Elmet: History

 During the English Civil War, the town was garrisoned by the Royalists for King Charles I; it was close to their stronghold at Selby and the northern capital of York, and commanded the approaches from both the south and the west.
 In 1645, the Parliamentarians attacked Sherburn and defeated the garrison.
 On 15 October 1645 the Battle of Sherburn-in-Elmet took place.
-A Royalist force commanded by Lord Digby and Sir Marmaduke Langdale attacked and initially defeated the Parliamentarian garrison now based in the town.
+A Cavalier force commanded by Lord Digby and Sir Marmaduke Langdale attacked and initially defeated the Parliamentarian garrison now based in the town.
 However, another Parliamentarian force, under Colonel Copley, counterattacked and routed the Royalists.
 Thus was defeated the last significant Royalist force in the North during the First English Civil War.

 Notable residents

-Ernest Popplewell, Baron Popplewell, CBE (10 December 1899 - 11 August 1977).
+Ernest Popplewell, Baron Popplewell, CBE (10 December 1899 – 11 August 1977).
 Ernest was conferred the dignity of a Barony of the United Kingdom for life, by the name, style and title of Baron Popplewell, of Sherburn-in-Elmet in the West Riding of the County of York.